journey-js/journey/README.md

     }
  ```

-## Asynrcronous route transitions through promises
+## <a id="async"></a>Asynchronous route transitions through promises
-If we need to perform asynchrounous tasks when entering or leaving a route we can return a promise from the method.
+If we need to perform asynchronous tasks when entering or leaving a route we can return a promise from the method.
 If a promise is returned from either *enter* or *leave*, Journey will wait until the promise resolves, before calling the next route.

 When navigating to a new route, the URL in the address bar changes to that of the new route immediately, but the new route's *enter* handler is not called until the previous route *leave* promise resolves.

 For example, we want to perform a transition when leaving the **Client** route.
 We can return a promise from Client.js *leave* method, perform the transition and resolve the promise.
 So if the current route is */client* and we navigate to */products,* Journey will wait for the Client.js *leave* promise to resolve before invoking the *enter* method of the Product route.

 We can also return a promise from *enter* and Journey will wait for the promise to resolve.
-If during this period we navigate to a different route, Journey will wait for the promise to resolve, befofe continuing to new route.
+If during this period we navigate to a different route, Journey will wait for the promise to resolve, before continuing to new route.

 If we want to have a transition when moving away from a route eg. a fading out effect, we will return a promise from the *leave* method.